Massachusetts Water Resources Authority: Planned expansions and upgrades

-Sewage system history
+Sewage systems

+Metro Boston sewage

 In 1884, the Boston Main Drainage System was completed, carrying sewage from 18 towns to Moon Island to be held for an outgoing tide.
 In the early 1900s, the sewage was pumped directly into Boston Harbor.
 The Metropolitan District Commission built a sewage treatment plant at Nut Island in 1952, and another at Deer Island in 1968.
 The Clean Water Act of 1972 imposed more stringent requirements.
+MWRA stopped discharging floating debris and fluids (scum) into Boston Harbor in 1989; it is now landfilled.
 Dumping of sludge into Boston Harbor ended in 1991 by using a facility in Quincy to convert it into fertilizer.
 Sewage processing was improved and consolidated at Deer Island in the 1990s, with a deep-water discharge system finished in 2000.
+In 1993, the Charlestown sewage pumping station was named after long-time MWRA sewage engineer Peter M. DeLauri.
 Federally mandated projects to reduce combined sewer outflow events into Boston Harbor and local rivers were ongoing as of 2004.